 Federal Court: AAT found that a forensic psychologist "was argumentative and defensive ... and did not present as an impartial witness".
 Although "it will usually be necessary for a decision maker to give reasons for an adverse credit finding", does the same principle apply to expert witnesses?
 Further, FCA held that the AAT's failure to take into account a claim about a consideration was not material because the Tribunal had already accorded that consideration "considerable weight" in favour of the Applicant.
-With respect, did that not involve impermissible merits review?

 The Minister mandatorily cancelled the Applicant's visa pursuant to s 501(3A) of the Migration Act 1958 (Cth) and refused to revoke that cancellation under s 501CA(4), which read as follows (emphasis added):